HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Ruling out False Positives

 The two planet candidates identified by the SPOC Data Validation Pipeline (referred to as planet "b" and "c" in our analysis; see Section \ref{sec:analysis}) pass all the SPOC Data Validation (DV) tests \citep{Twicken:2018}.
 We list these tests in the following paragraphs.

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=12pt] \item An \textit{Eclipsing Binary Discrimination Test} to search for weak secondary eclipses and compare the depth of odd and even transits.
-Planet b and c pass this diagnostic at 2$\sigma$, with no shallow secondaries around phase 0.5 and no odd/even transit depth variations. \item A \textit{Ghost Diagnostic Test} primarily designed to rule out scattered light, nearby EBs, and instrumental noise as the source of the transit-like events.
-Both planet b and c pass this diagnostic within 2$\sigma$. \item A \textit{Difference Image Centroid Offset Test} to determine if the location of the transit source is statistically consistent with the position of the target star.
+Planet b and c pass this diagnostic at 2$\sigma$, with no shallow secondaries around phase 0.5 and no odd/even transit depth variations. \item An Optical \textit{Ghost Diagnostic Test} designed to primarily rule out optical ghosts, scattered light, instrumental noise, and bright background EBs (outside of the photometric aperture) as the source of the transit-like events.
+This test measures the correlation between a transit model light curve and flux time series derived from the photometric core and halo aperture pixels to determine whether the transit signature is more consistent with (1) a star in the photometric core, or (2) distributed or other contamination outside the core.
+Planets b, c and d all pass this diagnostic test within 2$\sigma$. \item A \textit{Difference Image Centroid Offset Test} to determine if the location of the transit source is statistically consistent with the position of the target star.
 The offset distance for planet b in the combined Sector 15--16 SPOC analysis was less than $1.7\arcsec$ (0.33$\sigma$).
 For planet c, the maximum offset distance was less than $5.2\arcsec$ (0.94$\sigma$). \item A \textit{Bootstrap Test} to assess the confidence level of the transit detection.
 Planet b and c pass this test with formal false alarm probabilities of $1.05\times10^{-135}$ and $1.72\times10^{-63}$, respectively. \end{itemize}

 These DV tests were not applied to the third planet around HD~191939 (or planet "d"), as it was not detected by the SPOC pipeline in the combined transit search of \TESS{} Sectors 15 and 16.
 Nevertheless, we independently verified the planetary nature of all three planet candidates with the analyses described in the following sections.